ShangwenWang/shangwenwang.github.io/_pages/about.md

 From May 2022 to July 2023, I was a visiting student at Southern University of Science and Technology (SUSTech), supervised by Prof. [Yepang Liu](https://yepangliu.github.io/).

 * NEWS!
+  * 2024.07: Our work on multi-granularity patch generation got accepted by [ISSTA 2024](https://2024.issta.org/).
+Congrats to Bo!
   * 2024.05: Our work on fusing code searchers finally got accepted by IEEE TSE!
   * 2024.01: Thrilled to announce that I received the Outstanding Doctoral Graduates Award of NUDT!
   * 2023.12: Invited to serve as a program committee member of [CCS 2024](https://www.sigsac.org/ccs/CCS2024/home.html) under the Track of Software Security.